Thursday, July 17, 2025

 III.

-But is there not, O heart, some road beyond these poles?
+The city— There is not, O heart, some road beyond these poles?

 A hidden gate where thirst alone consoles the soul?